logo

 Complications

-In some cases, baking soda toxicity leads to debilitating and dangerous complications, such as seizures and kidney failure.
-Neurological effects can lead to coma, , and spontaneous ruptures.
-Metabolic alkalosis can cause hypernatremia or excess carbon dioxide in the bloodstream.
+In serious cases, baking soda toxicity can lead to seizures, kidney failure, coma, stomach tears, and spontaneous ruptures.
+Metabolic alkalosis can cause excess sodium in the blood or a buildup of carbon dioxide in the bloodstream.
 Many of these complications can be life-threatening.

 How Baking Soda Poisoning or Toxicity Occurs Portra Images / Getty Images